gremble0/gline.nvim/README.md

 ---@field selected table<string, any> options for a component when its in a tab that is selected
 ```

-Where `Gline.TabInfo` contains data commonly used within components.
+The `normal` and `selected` tables are just a suggestion for how to organize your component but are in practice optional. `Gline.TabInfo` contains data commonly used within components.
 It is defined as follows:
 ```lua
 ---@class Gline.TabInfo
 ---@field tabnr integer